Magic Mind: From under $1M to over $50M run-rate in 5 years

 TikTok and the Content Flywheel

-We got 2 video editors, to repurpose every piece of creator content into ad-ready variations for Magic Mind's paid media team.
+Two video editors repurposed every piece of creator content into ad-ready variations for Magic Mind's paid media team.
+One influencer video could become five ad creatives.
+Content stopped being a one-time post and became a renewable asset.

 - -11-person team